comorment/matlabruntime/README.md

-* The main aim is running magicsquare.m file within container.
+* The main aim is running your Matlab code  (magicsquare.m in this example) file within container.

 ##  Running Matlab Runtime in Local